5 min read

 Planning your funeral doesn’t have to be stressful, for you or your family.
 Here are a few things that can really help take the pressure off:

 - Talk to your loved ones about what you want, and what they want.
-(Only 1% of people we surveyed knew all the funeral wishes of the deceased.)
+(Less than 1% of people we surveyed knew all the funeral wishes of the deceased.)